 Automatic Air Vents Maintenance Tip:

 - over time trash will build up inside the automatic air vent and it is difficult to remove.
 The automatic vent will begin leaking from the vent.
-This means the rubber seal inside the vent either has trash in it or has calcified with minerals from the water.
-A friend of mine who is the maintenance manager of a large campus has spare automatic air vents and when one starts leaking he will replace one with a spare.
+This means the rubber seal inside the vent either has trash in it.
+It could also be plugged with calcified minerals from the water.
+A friend of mine who is the maintenance manager of a large campus keeps spare automatic air vents.
+When one starts leaking he will replace one with a spare.
 The leaking automatic air vent then gets dropped in a bucket with a solution in it.
 He says the solution is top secret but I know better.
 It is white vinegar and baking soda.
-He’ll let the leaking automatic air vent soak in the solution for a few days and then he pulls it out and tests it on a mock-up pipe he has for this purpose.
+He’ll let the leaking automatic air vent soak in the solution for a few days.
+Then he pulls it out and tests it on a mock-up pipe he has for this purpose.
 90 percent of the time it works like a charm and he puts the automatic air vent in the spare automatic air vent box to wait for the next leaking air vent.
 He said this little trick saved him a few hundred dollars a year in replacing the air vents.

 - Most automatic air vents are sealed and cannot be opened to replace seals or to make any repairs.
-Sometimes if you remove it and blow air through the vent it will remove the trash from the vent if the problem happens to be trash.
+Sometimes if you remove it and blow air through the vent it will remove the trash.
+That if the problem happens to be trash in the vent.

 To learn more about HVAC and hydronics click here.